slatedocs/slate/source/includes/api-reference/_index.html.md

 Resources with type `task` are returned with priority placed on tasks the user is following, but no guarantee on the order of those tasks.

+Resources with type `project_template` are returned with priority placed on favorited project templates.

 Leaving the `query` string empty or omitted will give you results, still following the resource ordering above.
 This could be used to list users or projects that are relevant for the requesting user's api token.